Overview

 • Processing time

-See this within the Galileo log stream as pictured below.
+You can see this within the Galileo Log stream as pictured below.

-This tool finds videos that match the current weather condition or mood.
+This tool finds videos that match the current weather condition or mood using the YouTube Data API.

 Key Ingredients: